drivendataorg/zamba/docs/docs/quickstart.md

 # Quickstart

-This section assumes you have successfully installed `zamba` and want to get right to either making species predictions for some videos, or training a model!
+This section assumes you have successfully installed `zamba` and are ready to train a model or identify species in your videos!

+`zamba` can be used "out of the box" to generate predictions or train a model using your own videos.
+To perform inference, you simply need to run `zamba predict` followed by a set of arguments that let zamba know where your videos are located, which model you want to use, and where to save your output.
+To train a model, you can similarly run `zamba train` and specify your labels.
+The following sections provide details about these separate modules.

 All of the commands on this page should be run at the command line.
 On macOS, this can be done in the terminal (⌘+space, "Terminal").
 On Windows, this can be done in a command prompt, or if you installed Anaconda an anaconda prompt (Start > Anaconda3 > Anaconda Prompt).

-## How do I input my videos to `zamba`?
+## How do I organize my videos for `zamba`?

 You can input the path to a directory of videos to classify.

 * **The folder must contain only valid video files**, since `zamba` will try to load all of the files in the directory.
 * `zamba` supports the same video formats as FFmpeg, [which are listed here](https://www.ffmpeg.org/general.html#Supported-File-Formats_002c-Codecs-or-Features).
+Any videos that fail a set of FFmpeg checks will be skipped during inference or training.
 * `zamba` will only generate predictions for the videos in the top level of a directory (`zamba` does not currently extract videos from nested directories).

 For example, say we have a directory of videos called `example_vids` that we want to generate predictions for using `zamba`.
 Let's list the videos: